boticord/boticordpy/docs/reference.rst

     errors.
 In order to turn a function into a coroutine they must be ``async def`` functions.

+Here you can find some information about events:

 +------------------------+----------------------------------+
 |    Boticord Events     |            Returns Type          |